paultrudel/sda-search/README.md

 ### Ranked Retrieval

 Instead of returning a set of documents satisfying a query return an ordering of the top documents from the collection for the query.
 This deals with the problem of too many results since only the top 10 or 100 documents for instance will be returned.
 This introduces the problem of how to score documents with term frequency and weighting being the most fundamental method of doing so.
-The simplest way to score a document is to compute the score of as the frequency, or the number of times, the query term in the document.
+The simplest way to score a document is to compute the score as the frequency, or the number of times, the query term is present in the document.
 The problem is that document relevancy does not increase proportionally with term frequency.
 Another issue is that not all terms are equal, some terms have little or no impact in determining relevance.
 The solution is to measure the term frequency using the inverse document frequency and compute the tf-idf weight for each term-document pair.

 ![IR_Equations]